- Getting Started

-Experiential learning activities should be meaningful and transformative.
-Students need:
+Experiential learning is more than “learning by doing”; it should be meaningful and transformative.

 - opportunities for structured reflection;

-- to be active – e.g., doing, designing, creating, reflecting, analyzing, evaluating, generating and suggesting solutions.
+- to be actively engaged – e.g., doing, designing, creating, reflecting, analyzing, evaluating, generating and suggesting solutions.

 Before you jump into planning your experiential learning activity, consider how it will fit into the bigger picture of your course.